timitee/api_recorder/docs/recording.rst

 likely to be something whose return value you will want to test stays the same while you are developing.

+So just change "Recording:" to "Testing", run the same command, then test it.

 ::

   import pytest #etc